SC Oscar's logo

 Summary

 SC Oscar invests in renewable energy and energy transition real assets in Asia Pacific.
-We screen investment opportunities by focusing on markets with realistic energy prices and regulation that allow investors to deploy capital and earn fair financial returns.
+We screen investment opportunities by focusing on markets with realistic energy prices and regulations that allow investors to deploy capital and earn fair financial returns.

 Our first investment is in a wholly-owned portfolio of solar development projects in New Zealand, the first of which is in construction.
-This short paper explains our Fund’s philosophy and why we chose New Zealand to make our first investment.
+This short article explains our Fund's philosophy and why we chose New Zealand to make our first investment.

 Context